gaurav-S8/museum-text-classifier/README.md

 ## Course Information

-This project was completed as part of the **Text As Data** coursework during my MSc in Data Science, focused on applying Natural Language Processing (NLP) techniques to real-world textual datasets.
-The assignment involved building a multi-class classifier to automatically categorize museum archival records, with an emphasis on data cleaning, tokenization, feature extraction, and supervised machine learning evaluation.
+This project was completed as part of the Text As Data coursework during my MSc in Data Science.
+The module focused on practical Natural Language Processing, including text preprocessing, tokenization, transformer-based modeling, and supervised learning evaluation on real-world datasets.

 ## Acknowledgment

-This project was completed as part of the **Text as Data** coursework.
-I would like to thank the course instructors and teaching team for their guidance and for providing the dataset and project framework.
+This project was completed as part of the Text As Data course.
+Many thanks to the teaching team for providing the dataset, project structure, and academic guidance.